MeganHancock/fs-journal/journal/03/questions.md

 05. What the difference between a `class` and an instance of a `class`?

-  > | A class is a blueprint for creating objects where a class instance, and the instance is the object itself|
+  > | A class is a blueprint for creating objects where a class instance, and the instance is the object itself.
+I am a little bit unclear on the differentiation, I will read more documentation on it this weekend.|

 06. What is a computed Property?

-  > | Computed properties are object properties that are created using an expression in square brackets. |
+  > | Computed properties are object properties that are created using an expression in square brackets.The result of processing a variable.
+I am a little bit unclear on this definition. |

 07. What is the purpose of the `MVC` pattern?